mcler/abn-task/README.md

 - `virtua` for virtual scroll

 ### Styling
 I am using TailwindCSS for styling.
-I am also using BEM methodology for class naming.
+I am also demonstrating usage of BEM methodology for class naming on Detail page.

 ### Testing